cuducos/airnope/README.md

 When the user posting the message is **not** one of the group admins or the group owner:

- * deletes the message if it contains “airdrop” (including many character variants)
+ * deletes the message that are probably airdrop spam
  * removes the user who posted it from the group

+#### How it does

+The detection is done in two steps:

+1. the first filter detects if the message contains the word “airdrop” (including many character variants)
+2. the second step is a [zero-shot classification](https://huggingface.co/tasks/zero-shot-classification) to identify the probability of the message being a spam related to crypto airdrop

+Wanna see it in action?
+Check the how to run [REPL in our contributing guide](CONTRIBUTING.md#running-the-repl).

 ### What it does not do